 When you save this macro, Vista and Windows 7 users will find a new file in the C:\Users\UserName\AppData\Roaming\Microsoft\Excel\XLSTART folder of your system, where UserName is the name of the user.
 (Windows XP users will find a similar \Documents and Settings folder entry.)
 Whenever Excel loads, it also loads this macro, so the macro is always accessible.
 You create an entry on the Ribbon for it as you would any other macro.
 The difference is that this macro is named PERSONAL.XLSB!GlobalSayHello, where the part before the exclamation mark (!) is the name of the file and the part after is the name of the macro.
 It’s possible to customize the entry as you would any other Ribbon entry as shown here for this example.

 Global macros are essential when you need to have a macro available at all times.
+Having a solid understanding of global macros are even more important if you decided to use an Excel plugin for conjoint analysis for more efficient data comparison or any other Excel plugin you choose to use.
 This technique is also essential for certain types of control additions that have required callbacks, such as toggle buttons (a puzzle I’m still working to solve, but more on that later).
 Let me know if you have any questions about this technique at John@JohnMuellerBooks.com.